After a lifetime of soccer, Foxboro High's Sam Carpenter headed to Indiana University as a top football kicker recruit

 Those strides helped him rank No. 16 in the country by ESPN during his junior year, which unsurprisingly prompted letters from the top colleges such as Alabama, Georgia, Ohio State and many other Division I programs like Indiana, West Virginia, Rutgers, Pittsburgh, Boston College, Penn State and more.

-His continued success paired with his projecting self-confidence has made it easy for the Warriors to believe in him.
+His continued success paired with his projecting self-confidence have made it easy for the Warriors to believe in him.

 “Just really town pride, and all these things — your work, your blood, sweat and tears with your teammates,” Carpenter continued.
 “You’re literally pushing, tackling, doing all these things with your brothers.
 It’s just still amazing to me.”